Urbaino/Fabaceae.CLI/README.md

 To build and run it from source you need the [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

-To build and run, execute the following commands in the `/src` directory.
+To build and run, execute the following commands in the root directory.

 ```
 dotnet build src